I Stay in Love: Background

 Directed by Carey's then-husband Nick Cannon, the music video for "I Stay in Love" was filmed in Las Vegas, Nevada, using a story line that Cannon and Carey co-wrote.
-Carey filmed the video on October 5, at The Bank Nightclub of The Bellagio Hotel and Casino Resort, and in the Mojave Desert on October 6, 2008.
-In an interview with Ryan Seacrest, Cannon spoke about the video and said that there is a scene where Carey is in bed with a man (played by Andrew Karelis), and that "Mariah plays the showgirl and there's a guy who cheated and there's flashbacks......".
+Carey filmed at the Bellagio Hotel and Casino Resort on October 5, 2008 and in the Mojave Desert on October 6.
+In an interview with Ryan Seacrest, Cannon said that Carey was "very easy to work with".
+Cannon further spoke about a scene where Carey is in bed with another man, played by Andrew Karelis, jokingly saying that: "It was one of those situations where I wasn't intimidated but I could've knocked him out at any point."
 The music video for "I Stay In Love" was featured on BET's Access Granted for a behind-the-scenes look and a world premiere on October 27, 2008.
-The entire video was shown every hour on BET until October 28, 2008.
-"I Stay in Love" music video peaked at No. 16 on Billboard's Hot Videoclip Tracks chart.
+The music video peaked at No. 16 on the Billboard Hot Videoclip Tracks chart.